dataesr/bso-publications/doc/bso.md

 • of re-analyzes with the aim of verifying the conclusions of the trials,
 • secondary analyzes exploring new research questions based on existing data,
 • meta-analyzes on individual data which, by pooling different studies exploring the same question, make it possible to provide the most precise answer possible.
-The International Committee of Medical Journal Editors (ICMJE) has stated that the responsible sharing of clinical trial data is ethically justified (@ref): since research subjects are willing to take risks for uncertain individual benefits, they expect the best possible use of the data collected, while minimizing the risk of re-identification.
+The International Committee of Medical Journal Editors (ICMJE) has stated that the responsible sharing of clinical trial data is ethically justified (@REFZarin_etal): since research subjects are willing to take risks for uncertain individual benefits, they expect the best possible use of the data collected, while minimizing the risk of re-identification.
 The ICMJE therefore requires that a data sharing statement specifying the terms of any sharing be included in each publication from July 1, 2018, and that it be specified in advance during clinical trial registration from January 1, 2019.
 At this point, data sharing is recommended by the ICMJE but is not a requirement.

 The next figure shows the number of registered clinical trials with and without individual data sharing statements by year since 2010.
 There has been a slow increase in the use of this instrument: 4% in 2010 and 17% in 2021.